KlintLee115/JobScrape/README.md

-Download the file in a folder, then run "pip install requests bs4" Run the file in terminal/ commmand prompt to enable interactivity.
+Download the file, then run "pip install requests bs4" in your terminal or command line.
+After "pip install" is done, run the file in terminal/ commmand prompt to enable interactivity.

 If a company has different positions, only the first position will be outputted.
 This is to prevent duplicate results.